 Absolutely!
 Anyone can participate in the Ask Me scheme whether they are a survivor or not and many participants are survivors themselves.
 However there are some things you may want to consider before proceeding.

 If you are currently experiencing abuse you may wish to think about whether it is safe for you to do the course now.
 For example, if you live with someone who is abusing you, or that person might find out, would this put you at risk?
-If you’re unsure, please get in touch with us before registering.
-If you are currently experiencing abuse, please know that help and support is available through our 24 hours Live Fear Free helpline.
+If you are currently experiencing abuse, please get in touch with us before registering.
+Additionally, please know that help and support is available through our 24 hour Live Fear Free helpline.

 Even if your abuse is historic and you are safe now, you might want to consider how you might feel on a course discussing abuse.
 Whilst we have done everything we can to make the course as safe and supportive as possible, the course is not a therapeutic or support course and for some people, it may not be the right time for them to participate.